Eveliina Mäkinen

-Eveliina Mäkinen (née Suonpää; born 12 April 1995) is a Finnish ice hockey goaltender and member of the Finnish national team, currently signed with the Metropolitan Riveters of the Premier Hockey Federation (PHF).
+Eveliina Mäkinen (née Suonpää; born 12 April 1995) is a Finnish ice hockey goaltender.
+She plays in the Swiss Women's League (PFWL) with EV Zug.

+Mäkinen is a two-time Olympic medalist and three-time World Championship medalist with the Finnish national team.

 Playing career

 Mäkinen was born in Kiukainen and began playing ice hockey at the age of four.
 She started playing with her brother and learned the game at a local ice hockey rink.
-She played on boys minor ice hockey teams until 2011 when she joined Team Oriflame Kuortane, the women's representative team of the Kuortaneen urheilulukio, in the Jääkiekon naisten SM-sarja (renamed Naisten Liiga in 2017).
+She played on boys minor ice hockey teams until 2011 when she joined Team Oriflame Kuortane, the women's representative team of the Kuortaneen urheilulukio, in the Naisten SM-sarja (renamed Naisten Liiga in 2017).
 In the 2012–13 season, her second with Team Oriflame, she posted 3.02 goals against average and a .917 save percentage.

 Mäkinen joined the Minnesota Duluth Bulldogs women's ice hockey program in January of the 2014–15 season.
 She saw action in just one game, as the Bulldogs' starting goaltender, Kayla Black, started 36 of 37 games that season.

 Rather than return to the NCAA, Mäkinen opted to remain in Finland for the 2015–16 season and played with Ilves Naiset.

 Between 2016 and 2018, she played as the starter for Lukko Naiset in the Naisten Liiga and played with Lukko U20 A in the men's U20 Suomi-sarja.
 She was recognized as Naisten SM-saija Goaltender of the Year in 2017.

 In May 2018, she announced that she was signing with Linköping HC in Sweden, taking over the starting position from the retiring Florence Schelling.

 After two seasons with Linköping HC, she left the club to sign with Leksands IF for the 2020–21 SDHL season.
 In January 2021, she transferred to Brynäs IF and several months later signed a two-year contract with the club through the 2022–23 season.

+Mäkinen tended goal for the Metropolitan Riveters of the Premier Hockey Federation (PHF) during the 2022–23 season.